LamentXU123/cpython/Doc/library/email.parser.rst

 FeedParser API
 ^^^^^^^^^^^^^^

-The :class:`BytesFeedParser`, imported from the :mod:`email.parser.FeedParser`
+The :class:`BytesFeedParser`, imported from the :mod:`email.feedparser`
 module, provides an API that is conducive to incremental parsing of email messages, such as would be necessary when reading the text of an email message from a source that can block (such as a socket).
 The :class:`BytesFeedParser` can of